webrecorder/pywb/docs/manual/memento.rst

 ===========

-pywb supports the Memento Protocol as specified in `RFC 7089 <https://tools.ietf.org/html/rfc7089>`_ and provides API endpoints for Memento Timemaps and Timegates per collection.
+pywb supports the Memento Protocol as specified in `RFC 7089 <https://tools.ietf.org/html/rfc7089>`_ and provides API endpoints for Memento TimeMaps and TimeGates per collection.

 Memento support is enabled by default and can be controlled via the ``enable_memento: true|false`` setting in the ``config.yaml``